MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-pdf.md

 # PDF reader in Microsoft Edge

-PDF files make up a substantial part of our day-to-day lives.
+PDF files make up a large part of our day-to-day lives.
 They come in the form of contracts and agreements, newsletters, forms, research articles, resumes, and so on.
 These files highlight the need for a reliable, secure, and powerful PDF reader that can be adopted by Enterprises.

 Microsoft Edge comes with a built-in PDF reader that lets you open your local pdf files, online pdf files, or pdf files embedded in web pages.
 You can annotate these files with ink and highlighting.
 This PDF reader gives users a single application to meet web page and PDF document needs.
 The Microsoft Edge PDF reader is a secure and reliable application that works across the Windows and macOS desktop platforms.